 Marrakech Travel diary day 1

 I am delighted to bring you guys the Marrakech Diary of Louis Mariette, as some of you already know, last week we brought you the hotel review of Riad Siwan in Marrakech and the interview to the owners of the hotel.
-Today Louis bring us he day 1 experience of his journey in Marrakech…
+Today Louis brings us his day 1 experience of his journey in Marrakech…

-“A whirlwind of last minute mayhem as I drive my over organised partner nuts, throwing my contents into a travel bag, barking orders of brush the cat, talk to her and water plants.
-Going on a trip just wouldn’t be the same without a bit of chaos, it’s the adrenalin of excitement I shared with my siblings since travelling with them as kids on our regular trips from Africa to school in UK.
+“A whirlwind of last-minute mayhem as I drive my over-organized partner nuts, throwing my contents into a travel bag, barking orders of brushing the cat, talk to her and water plants.
+Going on a trip just wouldn’t be the same without a bit of chaos, it’s the adrenalin of excitement I shared with my siblings since traveling with them as kids on our regular trips from Africa to school in the UK.
 Now as a ‘responsible’ adult…nothing has changed!!!

 The reason for the trip is research for her 50th, a potential location for all her family & friends to get together for a celebration.
-She always wanted a trip to this part of the world and I suggested on this being one of my favourite long weekend destinations.
-I know this has all the hallmarks of a Wendy Mariette trip; exploring souks, lost in a plethora of mind boggling avenues festooned with a riot of colours, foods & spices in the old medina…this is North Africa, Arabic life in all its splendour.
+She always wanted a trip to this part of the world and I suggested this being one of my favorite long weekend destinations.
+I know this has all the hallmarks of a Wendy Mariette trip; exploring souks, lost in a plethora of mind-boggling avenues festooned with a riot of colors, foods & spices in the old medina…this is North Africa, Arabic life in all its splendor.

 As part of the culture, souk life invariably becomes more than just a tourist destination.
-It is an integral part of local life that can involve the locals meeting through mosques, hammans and family dwellings.
-Quite literally, you can walk down an alleyway and get lost only to discover a little door way and within it artisans will be hard at work creating an assortment of items through a variety of skills such as wood carving, iron work, leather dying, and ceramics.
+It is an integral part of local life that can involve the locals meeting through mosques, hammams and family dwellings.
+Quite literally, you can walk down an alleyway and get lost only to discover a little doorway and within it, artisans will be hard at work creating an assortment of items through a variety of skills such as wood carving, iron work, leather dying, and ceramics.
 Some of these crafts date back to a bygone era and yet interpret and can still be used in the modern world.
-As well as selling their wares, souk owners are an essential part of the local community with an involvement in family and religious life.
+As well as selling their wares, souk owners are an essential part of the local community with involvement in family and religious life.

 As dyed leather lies drying on the pavement, quite literally taking over the whole area, look closer as this could be the beginnings of your future couture handbag!

-For the culinary astute, the stalls are simply sublime for their endless variety of spices and herbs, some used for ailments and in hammans.
+For the culinary astute, the stalls are simply sublime for their endless variety of spices and herbs, some used for ailments and in hammams.